Gomango999/latenight-code/README.md

 - [x] Add buttons for switching between problem and analysis
 - [x] Replace all HTML files with pug files
 - [x] Create a simplified writeup page
-- [ ] Add a menu for finding writeups
+- [x] Add a menu for finding writeups
+- [ ] Make dynamic generation of writeup list based on directory
 - [ ] Create a simplified gallery page
 - [ ] Upload some fun visual projects built drom Processing.